MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementManagedDevice.md

   - `[ResourceAccess <Boolean?>]`: Whether resource access is managed by Intune
   - `[WindowsUpdateForBusiness <Boolean?>]`: Whether Windows Update for Business is managed by Intune

-CONFIGURATIONMANAGERCLIENTHEALTHSTATE `<IMicrosoftGraphConfigurationManagerClientHealthState>`: Configuration manager client health state
+CONFIGURATIONMANAGERCLIENTHEALTHSTATE <IMicrosoftGraphConfigurationManagerClientHealthState>: Configuration manager client health state
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[ErrorCode <Int32?>]`: Error code for failed state.
   - `[LastSyncDateTime <DateTime?>]`: Datetime for last sync with configuration manager management point.
   - `[State <ConfigurationManagerClientState?>]`: Configuration manager client state

-CONFIGURATIONMANAGERCLIENTINFORMATION `<IMicrosoftGraphConfigurationManagerClientInformation>`: Configuration Manager client information synced from SCCM
+CONFIGURATIONMANAGERCLIENTINFORMATION <IMicrosoftGraphConfigurationManagerClientInformation>: Configuration Manager client information synced from SCCM
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[ClientIdentifier <String>]`: Configuration Manager Client Id from SCCM
+  - `[ClientVersion <String>]`: Configuration Manager Client version from SCCM
   - `[IsBlocked <Boolean?>]`: Configuration Manager Client blocked status from SCCM

-DETECTEDAPPS <IMicrosoftGraphDetectedApp1\[]>: All applications currently installed on the device
+DETECTEDAPPS <IMicrosoftGraphDetectedApp1[]>: All applications currently installed on the device
   - `[Id <String>]`:
   - `[DeviceCount <Int32?>]`: The number of devices that have installed this application
   - `[DisplayName <String>]`: Name of the discovered application.
 Read-only